• Home

 Picture

-Brook Nunn joined the lab group of Michael MacCoss in the Department of Genome Sciences where she is a Research Assistant Professor in 2015.
+Brook Nunn joined Michael MacCoss' lab in the Department of Genome Sciences to run the environmental division in 2015 as a Research Assistant Professor.
 Historically, the Nunn lab has focused our efforts on proteomic profiling.
 Proteomic profiling allows the investigator to catalog all the proteins expressed at the time of harvest in an unbiased manner and is a very thorough hypothesis-generating method.
 This method allows us to figure out how the organism is adapting to a unique environment by globally assaying the organism's response or to find out which protein functional groups are common in preserved organic matter.
-Since joining the MacCoss lab group, the focus of the lab has shifted.
-We now include more targeted and quantitative methods.
-It is an exciting time to be in the proteomics field!

 Picture